 A new forensic service unit opened part way through 2016-17.
-As this was a new service unit, low occupancy and high costs has resulted in an increased patient day cost for forensic services in the ACT.
+As this was a new service unit, low occupancy and high costs has resulted in an increased patient day cost for forensic services in the ACT in both 2016-17 and 2017-18.